This/Next Week Forecast (September 28 - October 2, 2020)

 Downtrend scenario

-The downtrend may be expected to continue in case the market drops below support level 539, which will be followed by reaching support level 519 and 500.
+The downtrend may be expected to continue, while market is trading below resistance level 370, which will be followed by reaching support level 355 and if it keeps on moving down below that level, we may expect the market to reach support level 340.

 Fundamental Analysis